Tarique-web/Todo-App/README.md

 # Todo-App(This is Backend of todo application in nodejs)

-Todo app is an intuitive and you can see easy your task and Create todo and manage them.
+Todo app is an intuitive and you can see easy your task and Create todo.

                         run command npm install to get all the packages